 RIDC MILL 19, HAZELWOOD, PA

-ABMECH Acquisitions, LLC is proud to have been selected as the prime contractor to remove roof and siding panels from the Mill 19 Building, the largest remnant of the former LTV Steel Hazelwood Works.
+ABMECH Acquisitions, LLC was selected as the prime contractor to remove roof and siding panels from the Mill 19 Building, the largest remnant of the former LTV Steel Hazelwood Works.
 The site encompasses 178 acres and the Mill 19 Building is over five football fields long.
 The project is being developed by the Regional Industrial Development Corporation of Southwestern Pennsylvania (RIDC).
-The first stage will involve the construction of a 65,000 square foot net-zero-energy building nestled within the framework of the old mill.
-The skin of the building will be removed while keeping the steel superstructure intact and in place.
-Beneath the superstructure three new self-contained three-story buildings will be built.
-The project will transform a relic of the Industrial Age into a hub of the region’s innovative economy – a center for research, robotics and other advanced technologies.
+The first stage involved the construction of a 65,000 square foot net-zero-energy building nestled within the framework of the old mill.
+The skin of the building was removed while keeping the steel superstructure intact and in place.
+Beneath the superstructure, three new self-contained three-story buildings will be built.
+The project will transform a relic of the Industrial Age into a hub of the region’s innovative economy – a center for research, robotics, and other advanced technologies.

 PSU EISENHOWER AUDITORIUM, STATE COLLEGE, PA

-ABMECH Acquisitions, LLC is honored to have been chosen to perform the hazardous materials abatement at the stage area of Penn State University’s Eisenhower Auditorium.
-The Auditorium is a professional world class performing arts center with a seating capacity of 2,500 and is the University’s primary theatrical performance space.
+ABMECH Acquisitions, LLC is honored to have been chosen to perform the hazardous materials abatement of Phase 1 at the stage area & Phase 4 basement of Penn State University’s Eisenhower Auditorium.
+The Auditorium is a professional world-class performing arts center with a seating capacity of 2,500 and is the University’s primary theatrical performance space.
 The auditorium, opened in 1974, hosts an average of 200 events each year and has welcomed famed artists and ensembles encompassing every genre of entertainment.

 WESTINGHOUSE ATOM SMASHER/PARTICLE ACCELERATOR, FOREST HILLS, PA